rsta2/circle-docs/docs/basic-system-services/utilities.rst

 	Creates a string object.
 Sets the string initially to ``pString``.

+.. cpp:function:: CString::CString (const CString &rString)

+	Copy constructor.
+Creates a new string object.
+Sets the string initially to the value of ``rString``. ``rString`` remains unchanged.

+.. cpp:function:: CString::CString (CString &&rrString)

+	Move constructor.
+Creates a new string object.
+Sets the string initially to the value of ``rrString``. ``rrString`` is set to an empty string.

 .. cpp:function:: CString::operator const char *(void) const

 	Returns a pointer to the string buffer, which is terminated with a zero-character.